Exercise and Heart Health

 Alternatively, you can aim for 75 minutes of high-intensity activity per week, plus two sessions of muscle strength training.
 Examples are running, high-impact aerobics and high-intensity interval training, called HIIT.
 When doing high-intensity exercise, you should be breathing hard such that you can only say a few words at a time.

-If you’re new to exercise, it’s OK to start slowly.
+If you’re new to exercise, it’s OK to start slowly with smaller amounts of time.
 Begin with shorter—but regular—sessions and work your way up.
 Remember, any amount of physical activity is better than none at all.

 If you have heart disease or another heart condition